lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Shift the value in R5 right by 7 and store in R0
 SHF R5 R 7 R0   #  $D5E0

+If value in R7 is negative or zero, PC = value in RB BRV R7 NZ RB    #  $E7B6
 ```